Allium inutile

 Allium inutile is a species of wild onion native to Honshu Island in Japan and to Anhui Province of southeastern China.

-The scientific name translates as "useless onion," in reference to the fact that this one of the few members of the 900-member genus Allium lacking the characteristic onion or garlic scent.
+The scientific name translates as "useless onion" in reference to the fact that this is one of the few members of the 900-member genus Allium lacking the characteristic onion or garlic scent.

 Allium inutile produces a single round to egg-shaped bulb up to 13 mm across.
 Scape is up to 30 cm tall, round in cross-section but with ribs along the edges.
 Leaves are tubular, up to 30 cm long.
 Umbel is rather small, with only 4-7 white flowers.